webidsecurityrepo/pdns/pdns/recursordist/docs/metrics.rst

 cache-bytes
 ^^^^^^^^^^^
-size of the cache in bytes
+size of the cache in bytes (disabled by default, see :ref:`setting-stats-rec-control-disabled-list`) This metric is a rough estimate and takes a long time to compute, and is therefore not enabled in default outputs.

 cache-entries
 ^^^^^^^^^^^^^